Human Genome adopts rights plan to ward off Glaxo

 A Reuters poll of 13 analysts found that, on average, they believe the deal will get done at about $15 per share.

-Human Genome shares were off 1.3 percent at $14.06 in afternoon trading on Nasdaq and have consistently traded above the offer price since it was made.
+Human Genome shares closed at $14.25 on Wednesday and have consistently traded above the offer price since it was made.

 Buying Human Genome would give Glaxo full rights to these partnered drugs, underscoring the appetite among big drugmakers for biotech products to drive future sales.

 Glaxo launched its $2.6 billion tender offer for Human Genome shares last week.
-The offer is still set to expire at midnight on June 7.
+The offer is set to expire at midnight June 7.

-(Reporting By Lewis Krauskopf and Bill Berkrot in New York; editing by Gerald E. McCormick,; John Wallace and Andre Grenon)
+(Reporting By Lewis Krauskopf; Editing by Gerald E. McCormick and; John Wallace)